What is the Best Chop Saw for Metal? (2023)

 Blade Type

-If there was just one thing to look out for when purchasing the best chop saw for metal, our experts would say it’s the blade.
+If there was just one thing to look out for when purchasing the best chop saw for metal, I would say it’s the blade.
 There are 2 main types of blades you can use on your metal chop saw, which are the cold cut blade and the abrasive blade.

 Abrasive blades are abrasive, which means they have a more heavy-handed approach to the surface.
 This will lead to more spark generation which increases the need for a spark deflector and some sort of cooling process.